How Much Does an App Cost in 2021: A Massive Review of Pricing and other Budget Considerations

 Keep in mind, that Manu described that first round as "pre-seed."
 If you consider his seed funding amount of ~$2M, the numbers go up significantly.
-Compare Snapchat's seed round in 2012 at $485,000 to Yo's $1,500,000 in 2014 and you can see there's data to support a seed round starting in the seven figure range in 2015.
-For another data point, Fred Wilson recently had a detailed writeup on USV's seed investments.
+Compare Snapchat's seed round in 2012 at $485,000 to Yo's $1,500,000 in 2014 and you can see there's data to support a seed round starting in the seven figure range.
+For another data point, Fred Wilson had a detailed writeup on USV's seed investments.

 Twitterific, Instagram, and Uber

-With advancements since then, relying on backend-as-a-service providers like Parse or Firebase, makes adding in a server component more efficient.
+With advancements since then, relying on backend-as-a-service providers like Firebase, makes adding in a server component more efficient.
 Still, any server-related development time drives up cost considerably.

 Like Craig, I regularly point prospective customers to Instagram's initial launch and funding.
 They're a great example of an app that is much more than software that's installed on a smartphone with a robust back-end server.
-That initial $500,000 funding did not include budget for Android either (more on that later).
+That initial $500,000 funding did not include budget for Android either.

-One of the most popular requests savvy apps had in 2014 was to create an Uber clone.
-Those emails went straight to the trash.
+One of the most popular requests Savvy had years ago was to create an Uber clone.
 Uber's initial funding was for $1,500,000 (Seed plus Angel), with another much higher follow-on round.
 There's clearly a heavy server element again and that's an important point: most apps require a server behind the scenes to operate.

 With this survey, we have another answer: apps that are built for a smartphone and tablet, that have a complex user interface, or that require a significant backend can cost anywhere from $250,000 to $1,500,000.

-Comparing App Development Cost: Small Shops vs. Agencies vs the "Big Boys"
+Comparing App Development Cost: Small Shops vs. Agencies vs. Global Consultancies

-Some of the largest app-focused firms, the "big boys" if you will, won't give you the time of day if your budget is not at least $500,000.
+Some of the largest app-focused firms, owned by holding companies, won't give you the time of day if your budget is not at least $1,000,000.
 I've heard prospects tell me they were given quotes for $900,000 or more and those were just ballpark estimates provided within a quick, 15-minute discovery call.

 So, with this last category completed, we have yet another answer: